sttoracle/ORACASB/README.md

 ### **Exercise**:

 #### **STEP 1**: Sign on to Oracle CASB Cloud Service
-If you are following these instructions as a participant of the Oracle Cloud Security workshop you should have received an extra handout that will contain CASB login credentials to a **shared** workshop CASB tenant that will be used in the course of the workshop.
-Navigate to the Oracle CASB Service home URL at  https://trial.palerra.net/sessions and **use the credentials of the shared tenant you received to perform this exercise.**
+You should have received an extra handout that will contain CASB login credentials to a **shared** workshop CASB tenant that will be used in the course of the workshop.
+Within a new private browsing window, navigate to the shared Oracle CASB Service URL at  https://trial.palerra.net/sessions and **use the credentials of the shared tenant you received to perform this exercise.**

 ![](images/CASB/casb_login.png)